judelanning/judelanning.github.io/_posts/2024-4-11-homelab-part-7-setting-up-graylog-as-a-siem copy.md

 There is currently no throughput as pfSense is not sending logs yet.
 Let's change that.

 ## Sending pfSense Logs
-To send pfSense logs over to Graynoise, I'll head over to pfSense->Status->System Logs->Settings.
+To send pfSense logs over to Graylog, I'll head over to pfSense->Status->System Logs->Settings.
 Here I won't change any settings except for enabling "Remote Logging".
 On the "Remote Logging" menu, I will enter the Graylog server IP address along with the pfSense input listening port.
 I'll also choose what logs will be sent over, and I will choose everything for my use case.
 ![diagram1](9.png){: .normal }

 After saving these changes and heading back to Graylog, I can now see that logs are flowing into Graylog "Network IO" tracker is counting up received data.